sosy-lab/benchexec/doc/container.md

 that could unintentionally influence the run (like the home directory).

-Writes to directories in the hidden and overlay modes will be stored in a temporary directory on the host.
-In the future, it will be possible to access these files after the run.
+Writes to directories in the hidden and overlay modes will be stored in a temporary directory on the host and the produced result files will be copied to an output directory after the run.
+Please see below for how to customize this.
 We do not use a RAM disk for storing these files as this would allow the executed tool to use an arbitrary amount of memory and circumvent the memory limit.